henims/LastWar-AllianceBot-Docs/terms_of_service.md

 ## 5. Administrative Rights

 Server administrators can:
-- Configure Bot settings for their server
+- Configure Bot settings for their server (notification times, timezones, language)
+- Assign custom admin roles for granular access control
 - Manage driver schedules and loot activities
 - View audit logs and statistics
-- Remove the Bot from their server at any time
+- Remove the Bot from their server at any time (data deleted after 30 days)
+- Export and review all server-specific data

 ## 6. Service Availability